Skip to main content

 Decide your budgeting technique

 Figure out who pays for what, or if you’re paying together, or if a family member is supporting.
 Some couples rarely talk about money and a wedding is the perfect time to start doing so.
-If you would like a savings pot you can both see then a joint account can be the place to start.
+And if you want to plan and budget together, a joint account could be a great place to start.

 Must-haves and might-haves